Historical Investment Returns Calculator

 Adjust for inflation

-By default, the calculator shows nominal returns, i.e., not adjusted for inflation.
-It is more fun to look at nominal returns.
-Nominal returns show the gross profit.
-Buy something for $1,000 and sell it three years later for $1,350, the nominal gain is $350.
+By default, the calculator shows nominal returns, meaning results are not adjusted for inflation.
+Nominal returns show gross profit.
+If you buy something for $1,000 and sell it three years later for $1,350, the nominal gain is $350.

-But nominal returns do not represent real-world results.
-They do not account for the inflation tax.
-Therefore, it is better to evaluate real performance, i.e., inflation-adjusted returns.
-The Historical Investment Returns Calculator has an option for an inflation-adjusted calculation.
+However, nominal returns do not reflect real-world purchasing power.
+They ignore the impact of inflation.
+For evaluation, it is often better to review real (inflation-adjusted) results.
+The Historical Investment Returns Calculator includes an inflation-adjusted option.

-The calculator adjusts for inflation using the U.S. Consumer Price Index's year-over-year (December to December) rate of change.
-If the investment index had a nominal increase of 5.5% between two years while the CPI increased by 2%, the calculator would show a real investment gain of 3.5%.
+The calculator adjusts for inflation using the U.S. Consumer Price Index (CPI) year-over-year change from December to December.
+If an index increases 5.5% while the CPI rises 2%, the calculator displays a real gain of 3.5%.

 The Historical Chart and the Logarithmic Scale

-A chart drawn on a logarithmic scale, gives a more accurate visual indication of relative performance.
-Below are two examples.
+A chart drawn on a logarithmic scale provides a clearer visual comparison of relative performance.
+Two examples follow.

-Now, look at the same Nasdaq investment in the chart in Figure 4.
-This chart uses a logarithmic scale, and it gives the investor a much more accurate representation of the investment return.
+Now review the same Nasdaq investment in Figure 4.
+This chart uses a logarithmic scale and gives a more accurate impression of performance.

-If you want to learn more about charting using a logarithmic scale, see Naomi Robbins' column on forbes.com, When Should I Use Logarithmic Scales in My Charts and Graphs?
+For a deeper explanation of logarithmic scales, see Naomi Robbins’s column on Forbes.com, When Should I Use Logarithmic Scales in My Charts and Graphs?

 Do you own a home?

-Would you like to know if your home's value has kept up with real estate values in the U.S.?
+Would you like to know whether your home’s value has kept pace with U.S. real estate values?

-The Historical Investment Returns Calculator includes year-end values for S&P CoreLogic Case-Shiller Home Price Index.
-You can, therefore, assess your home's change in value relative to the real estate industry's commonly used price index.
+The Historical Investment Returns Calculator includes year-end values for the S&P CoreLogic Case-Shiller Home Price Index.
+You can compare your home’s change in value with this widely used benchmark.

-To do this, you'll need to enter the price of your home as the amount invested and select the one-time investment option.
+To do this, enter your home’s purchase price as the amount invested and select the one-time investment option.

-If your home's current value is equal to the ending value, then your home's value has mirrored the Case-Shiller national average.
+If your home’s current value matches the ending value shown, your home has tracked the Case-Shiller national average.

-However, the annualized rate-of-return (ROR) shown will not be your property's ROR if you have a mortgage.
-Your mortgage payments include interest charges which this calculator does not consider.
+However, the annualized rate of return (ROR) shown will not reflect your actual ROR if you have a mortgage.
+Mortgage payments include interest, which this calculator does not consider.

-If you want a more thorough analysis of your real estate investment including your ROR, then see my Mortgage Calculator on this site.
+If you want a more complete analysis of your real estate investment, including ROR with mortgage effects, see the Mortgage Calculator on this site.

 Investment Returns FAQs (frequently asked questions)

-Using year-end closing prices, between 1915 and 2023, an investment in the Dow Jones Industrials has averaged a 6.4% annual return. $1,000 invested each year would now be worth over 13 million dollars.
+- Using year-end closing prices, from 1915 through 2023 the Dow Jones Industrials averaged a 6.4% annual return.
+Investing $1,000 each year would now be worth more than $13 million.

-Using year-end closing prices, per the ICE Bank of America U.S. Corporate AAA Index, AAA corporate bonds have had a 5.3% rate-of-return between 1990 and 2023, not considering coupon interest.
-A $10,000 investment made each year would now have a value of over $706,000.
+- Using year-end closing prices from the ICE Bank of America U.S. Corporate AAA Index, AAA corporate bonds produced a 5.3% rate of return between 1990 and 2023, excluding coupon interest.
+A $10,000 investment made each year would now exceed $706,000.

 David Quinn-Jacobs says: